thought7878/andi-ui/README.md

 #### Minimum and Maximum and Step

+- Minimum and maximum values

-The minValue and maxValue props can be used to limit the entered value to a specific range.
+The `minValue` and `maxValue` props can be used to limit the entered value to a specific range.
 The value will be clamped when the user blurs the input field.
-In addition, the increment and decrement buttons will be disabled when the value is within one step value from the bounds.
-Ranges can be open ended by only providing either minValue or maxValue rather than both.
+In addition, the increment and decrement buttons will be disabled when the value is within one `step` value from the bounds.
+Ranges can be open ended by only providing either `minValue` or `maxValue` rather than both.

-If a valid range is known ahead of time, it is a good idea to provide it to NumberField so it can optimize the experience.
+If a valid range is known ahead of time, it is a good idea to provide it to `NumberField` so it can optimize the experience.
 For example, when the minimum value is greater than or equal to zero, it is possible to use a numeric keyboard on iOS rather than a full text keyboard (necessary to enter a minus sign).

+- Step values

+The `step` prop can be used to snap the value to certain increments.
+If there is a `minValue` defined, the steps are calculated starting from the minimum.
+For example, if `minValue={2}`, and `step={3}`, the valid step values would be 2, 5, 8, 11, etc. If no `minValue` is defined, the steps are calculated starting from zero and extending in both directions.
+In other words, such that the values are evenly divisible by the step.
+If no `step` is defined, any decimal value may be typed, but incrementing and decrementing snaps the value to an integer.

+If the user types a value that is between two steps and blurs the input, the value will be snapped to the nearest step.
+When incrementing or decrementing, the value is snapped to the nearest step that is higher or lower, respectively.
+When incrementing or decrementing from an empty field, the value starts at the `minValue` or `maxValue`, respectively, if defined.
+Otherwise, the value starts from `0`.

 ```tsx
 <NumberField label='min-max' minValue={0} maxValue={10} step={3}>